gmoneyg/hello-world/README.md

 # hello-world
 My first repository to store all the ideas I will have.
+I'm teaching myself coding through codecademy.